aaronicsubstances/code-augmentor/README.md

 **NB: This project has been archived but is kept here as a reminder of inevitability of code duplication in the programming occupation.
-The use of ever-improving Continuous Integration checks is a better way to benefit from code duplication and also address its pitfalls.**
+The use of ever-improving continuous integration checks is a better way to benefit from code duplication and also address its pitfalls.**

 # code-augmentor-support